standage/standage.github.io/content/pages/cv.md

 ### Oral Presentations

+- **Standage DS**.
+Testing research software: an academic perspective on compromise.
+Presented at PyCon, May 2017.
+- **Standage DS**, Brown CT, Hormozdiari F. Kevlar: reference-free variant discovery in human genomes and beyond.
+Presented at the Sequencing, Finishing, and Analysis of the Future Meeting, May 2017. *Manuscript in preparation*.
+- **Standage DS**, Wilson GV.
+Managing research software projects.
+Presented at Lawrence Berkeley Laboratory LabTech, October 2016.
 - **Standage DS**, Toth AL, Brendel VP. iLoci: scalable annotation for provisional genome assemblies.
 Presented at CSHL Biology and Genomics of Social Insects Meeting, May 2015. *Manuscript in preparation*.
 - Duvick JP, Denton JF, **Standage DS**, Merchant N, Brendel VP. xGDBvm: a virtual platform for annotating eukaryotic genomes.
 Invited talk given at PAG XXI, January 2013.